Neotys-Labs/Dynatrace/README.md

 | dataExchangeApiKey  (Optional)  | API key of the DataExchange API |
 | proxyName (Optional) |  The name of the NeoLoad proxy to access to Dynatrace |

-## Analyse results in NeoLoad
+## Analyze results in NeoLoad

 All the metrics retrieved from Dynatrace are available on the NeoLoad Controller (live during the test, and after the test is executed), in the **External Data** tab.

 <p align="center"><img src="/screenshots/neoload_external_data_graphs.png" alt="NeoLoad Graphs External Data" /></p>

-## Analyse results in Dynatrace
+## Analyze results in Dynatrace

-1. Create a custom chart with NeoLoad data
+1. Create a custom chart with NeoLoad data.
    <p align="center"><img src="/screenshots/dynatrace_custom_chart.png" alt="Dynatrace custom chart" /></p>
-1. Analyse NeoLoad metrics
+1. Analyze NeoLoad metrics.

-    Click on the custom metric
+    Click on the custom metric:
     <p align="center"><img src="/screenshots/dynatrace_select_metric.png" alt="Dynatrace select custom neoload metric" /></p>
-    Analyse all NeoLoad metric sent
+    Analyze all the NeoLoad metrics sent:
     <p align="center"><img src="/screenshots/dynatrace_neoload_data.png" alt="NeoLoad Data" /></p>
-1. Consult NeoLoad event on the tested application
+1. Consult NeoLoad events on the tested application.
    <p align="center"><img src="/screenshots/dynatrace_consult_event.png" alt="Dynatrace consult NeoLoad Event" /></p>

 ## Check User Path

-This bundle does not work with Check User Path mode.
+This bundle does not work with the Check User Path mode.
 A Bad context error should be raised.

 ## Status Codes